VIAC vs Finpension 3a – Which is the best third pillar for 2025?

 Both applications are technically secure, and both companies have a strong security record.
 I have not heard of any leaks or breaches in these two companies.

 With Finpension 3a, you can configure the second factor of authentication (SMS or a good authenticator).
 This helps with security since this will require your phone.
-This is much better than VIAC (no second factor).
+This is better than VIAC (only SMS second factor).
 However, you cannot do much from these two applications since the money is blocked until you can use it.
-Nevertheless, there is plenty of important information, and I would prefer a second authentication factor.

 Both services let you identify yourself with your identity documents.
 This makes sure that nobody can open an account in your name.
 At Finpension, you can choose to do that while it is mandatory at VIAC.